 Diplomates must answer 30 questions per calendar quarter (120 per year), no matter how many certifications they are maintaining.

 |PART 4: Improvements in Medical Practice (IMP)

-The ABA Physician Directory located on our homepage indicates whether a diplomate is or is not “Participating in MOC.”
+The Diplomate Directory located on our homepage indicates whether a diplomate is or is not “Participating in MOC.”
 This is also displayed in diplomates' portal account.
-Diplomates are considered to be “Participating in MOC” if they answer 120 MOCA Minute questions each year and, by the end of the fifth year of their MOCA cycle they have satisfactory professional standing, have completed half of their CME credits and have completed 25 points of Part 4 activities.
-All requirements must be completed by the end of the 10th year of the MOCA program.
+Diplomates are considered to be “Participating in MOC” if they answer 120 MOCA Minute questions each year and, by the end of the fifth year of their MOCA cycle, they have satisfactory professional standing, have completed half of their CME credits and have completed 25 points of Part 4 activities.
+All requirements must be completed by the end of Year 10 of the MOCA program.